kenanmorani/COV19D/README.md

 # COV19D
 The project includes working on a chest CT-scan series of images aiming to develop an automated classification algorithm for Covid-19/non-Covid-19 diagnosis. https://mlearn.lincoln.ac.uk/mia-cov19d/

+The full project can be found at the university lab resporatory at https://github.com/IDU-CVLab/COV19D.

 ## The codes
 The codes develop deep learning classification models and Transfer Learning Based Classification Models:
 ### 1. Deep Learning Classification Models: